erikgahner/links/README.md

 # Links

 The repository consists of a dataset with curated links to great material.
-There is a total of 77 active links in the dataset.
+There is a total of 94 active links in the dataset.

-# TODO

--   add categories: “climate” “design” “ethics” “news” “politics” “privacy” “programming”

 # Life